Buffalo-Ontology-Group/phases-nlp/phases_articles_retrieval/README.md

 ## Configuration

-The number of articles retrieved for each keyword can be adjusted by modifying the script.
-Currently, it retrieves a fixed number of articles, but this can be customized by adjusting the `max_results` parameter to customize the number of articles retrieved.
+The number of articles to be downloaded for each keyword is prompted at the command line.
+When running the script, the user will be asked to enter the desired number of articles which can be customized interactively.